suned/serum/README.md

 Dependency Injection can make your life a lot easier.
 In my experience, excessive use of monkey patching for managing environments leads to a jumbled mess of implicit initialisation steps and `if value is None` type code.

-I wrote `serum` because I found the existing Dependency Injection frameworks for python to be too complicated to use.
-The lazy injection strategy of `serum` gives it a slightly different and, in my view, more pythonic feel than other frameworks.

 In addition to being a framework, I've attempted to design `serum` to encourage designing classes that follow the Dependency Inversion Principle: